Anja Nissen: 2016–2018: Denmark in the Eurovision Song Contest

 On 10 January 2016, Nissen was confirmed to be taking part in the Dansk Melodi Grand Prix 2016, Denmark's national selection for the Eurovision Song Contest 2016, with the song "Never Alone".
 The song was written by Danish Eurovision winner Emmelie de Forest, producer Rune Westberg, and American singer and songwriter MoZella.
 She ended up placing second in the final with 36% of the final vote, behind winners Lighthouse X. The following year, she returned to the Dansk Melodi Grand Prix with the song "Where I Am", which was written by Nissen herself, along with Angel Tupai and Michael D'Arcy.
 Nissen went on to win, getting 64% of the final vote, and represented Denmark in the Eurovision Song Contest 2017.
 In May, Nissen released a 6-track EP titled Where I Am.
 As of 2017, Nissen is living in Los Angeles, where she is studying Keyboard Technology and Music Theory at Musicians Institute (Hollywood).

-2019–present: Songwriting, Gigging & Networking
+2019–present: Songwriting and Same Room EP

-Across the Covid years Anja lived between Copenhagen and Los Angeles.
+Across the COVID years, Nissen lived between Copenhagen and Los Angeles.

-In 2020, relocated to California and released two singles "If We Only Had Tonight" and "Can't Do This".
+In 2020, Nissen relocated to California and released two singles—"If We Only Had Tonight" and "Can't Do This".

-In February 2023, Nissen released the 6-track EP titled Same Room.
+In February 2023, Nissen released the six-track EP titled Same Room.